michaeldijk/breakingbadme/README.md

 * Image for Viability/Feasibility/Importance - used from the course materials from [Code Institute](https://codeinstitute.net/)
 * [Flaticon](https://www.flaticon.com/pattern/) - To create the patterned background for the dark/light theme
 * [Favicon-Generator](https://www.favicon-generator.org/) - Used to generate the favicon icon, and code to accompany the icon
+* [Giphy](https://giphy.com/gifs/breaking-bad-money-HhWG41ntlV6UM) - Used for the loader, the Breaking Bad Money teller

 ##### Text
 * [Ranker](https://www.ranker.com/app/search.htm?q=breaking%20bad) - Used to find lists for each season for the show, and accompanying texts for each episode, and order them according to rank from ranker.com